jalik/meteor-jalik-ufs/README.md

 });
 ```

-## Transforming files
+## Transform files

-If you need to modify the file before it is saved to the store, you have to use the `transformRead` or `transformWrite` parameter.
+If you need to modify the file before saving it to the store, you can to use the `transformWrite` option.
+If you want to modify the file before returning it (for display), then use the `transformRead` option.
-A common use is to resize/compress images to get lighter versions of the uploaded files.
+A common use is to resize/compress images to optimize the uploaded files.

 ```js
 PhotosStore = new UploadFS.store.Local({